Geros-Von-Valdo/mtg-commander-tracker-obsidian/README.md

 # MTG Commander Tracker for Obsidian

-A lightweight, full-stack dashboard built directly inside [Obsidian](https://obsidian.md/) to manage your Magic: The Gathering Commander decks.
+A lightweight,tracker built directly inside [Obsidian](https://obsidian.md/) to manage your next Magic: The Gathering Commander playthrough.

+**Why did I build this?**
+As someone who loves experimenting with a ton of different decks in a short amount of time on Tabletop Simulator, I needed a way to keep track of what I was brewing, playing, and winning with.
+I created this little project to stay organized and keep all my deck stats in one place.

 Powered by **DataviewJS**, this tracker automatically fetches real-time data from the Scryfall API and EDHREC, providing a clean, interactive, and locally persistent UI right in your vault.